JAORMX/JAORMX.github.io/_posts/2016-08-12-freeipa-tripleo-integration-notes.markdown

 ipa host-add overcloud-novacompute-0.$DOMAIN --password=$SECRET --force
 {% endhighlight %}

+## Individual overcloud node setup

-With all this set up, I ran these commands on the overcloud nodes... but this is pretty much what the heat stack already does:
+With all the above set up, I ran these commands on the overcloud nodes... but this is pretty much what the heat stack already does:

-install freeipa client on each node
+Install freeipa client on each node

     sudo yum install -y ipa-client

-enroll each controller
+Enroll each controller

 {% highlight bash %}
 sudo ipa-client-install --server $IPA_SERVER \